Submit Science - International Stroke Conference 2026

 Increase Your Global Reach

-Reach a global audience by presenting your science at the ASA's International Stroke Conference, the most influential and impactful cerebrovascular disease conference in the world.
+Reach a global audience by presenting your science at the American Heart Association's International Stroke Conference, the most influential and impactful cerebrovascular disease conference in the world.

-- ISC Awards: AHA Members – ISC Abstract Submission offers you the opportunity to apply for ISC Awards, including awards specifically for Students, Trainees, and Early Career Professionals.
+• ISC Awards: American Heart Association Professional Members – ISC Abstract Submission offers you the opportunity to apply for ISC Awards, including awards specifically for Students, Trainees, and Early Career Professionals.
 The HEADS-UP Pre-Con offers the opportunity for Students, Trainees, and Early Career Professionals to apply for Early-Stage Investigator Travel Grants.

-- Publication: Accepted ISC, ISC Trainee, HEADS-UP, and Stroke Nursing Symposium 2026 abstracts will be published online in AHA’s Stroke journal website (top-ranked for Impact Factor).
+• Publication: Accepted ISC, HEADS-UP, Brain Health Pre-Con, and Stroke Nursing Symposium 2027 abstracts will be published online in The American Heart Association's Stroke journal website (top-ranked for Impact Factor).
 The top 30 scoring ISC abstracts will be invited to submit a manuscript to the Stroke journal for expedited peer-review and publication based on their abstract.
 (NOTE: Late-Breaking Science abstracts and Ongoing Clinical Trial abstracts will not be published in the Stroke journal.)

 In order to encourage a broad range of science and speakers, international authors and junior authors are strongly encouraged to submit abstracts for presentation.